-The 1994 CWSRF Grant Application included funding for the Pennsylvania On-Lot Program to fund repair and replacement of individual on-lot systems.
-Under this IUP, Pennsylvania will continue to implement its On-Lot Sewage Disposal System Loan Program with funds from the FY18 capitalization grant equal to the amount expected to be utilized during the year.
+The 1994 CWSRF Grant Application included funding for the Pennsylvania On-lot Program to fund the repair and replacement of individual on-lot systems.
+Under this IUP, Pennsylvania will continue to implement its On-lot Sewage Disposal System Loan Program with funds from the previous capitalization grants equal to the amount expected to be utilized during the year.
 The intention is to continue to include an annual allocation in each cap grant.
 The loans are used to repair or replace malfunctioning on-lot sewage disposal systems or install/replace private laterals and the necessary connections into an existing wastewater treatment system, eliminating related groundwater and stream contamination problems.
-This program is a cooperative effort among the PENNVEST, the Pennsylvania Housing Finance Agency (PHFA), the DEP, and local financial institutions to provide funding to address the public health and environmental needs which result from malfunctioning on-lot systems in areas where public collection and treatment facilities are not practical in the immediate future.
+This program is a cooperative effort among PENNVEST, the Pennsylvania Housing Finance Agency (PHFA), DEP, and local financial institutions to provide funding to address the public health and environmental needs which result from malfunctioning on-lot systems in areas where public collection and treatment facilities are not practical in the immediate future.
 Eligible costs include all testing, design, permits, and construction costs associated with the repair, rehabilitation, improvement, expansion or replacement of an existing individual on-lot sewage disposal system or all costs associated with the installation of all necessary pipes and appurtenances outside of the home to convey the individual homeowners sewage to an existing wastewater treatment system.
 This program will complement other state sourced efforts to aid in non-point source pollution reduction.
-As of January 31, 2018, a total of \$11,969,451.00 has been set aside for the on-lot loan program.
-As of January 31, 2018, \$10,969,451.00 in on-lot loans has been settled, in cooperation with Pennsylvania Housing Finance Agency.
+As of December 31, 2019, a total of \$14,870,410 has been set aside for the on-lot loan program.
+As of December 31, 2019, \$10,972,262 in on-lot loans has been settled, in cooperation with Pennsylvania Housing Finance Agency.

 In this application Pennsylvania proposes to use a portion of the CWSRF capitalization grant to fund the Nonpoint Source Program that was created in 2010.
-This program will be implemented in accordance with Attachment 7, the Nonpoint Source program preliminary design manual dated June 2016.
-Now that the changes to PENNVEST's authorizing legislation have passed to: (1) expand the list of eligible applicants for this program to include private entities and non-profit organizations and (2) eliminate the requirement as eligibility criteria for Act 167, Stormwater Management Planning, this manual can be finalized.
-This is one of the short term goals for the program.
+This program will be implemented in accordance with Attachment 7, the Non-Point Source Pollution Control Funding Program Design Manual dated June 2016.
 Projects designed to address the three top sources of nonpoint source pollution, as identified in the Commonwealth's approved Section 319 Nonpoint Source Management Program Plan; resource extraction, agriculture and urban runoff, will be implemented through this program.
 Attachment 5 is the proposed revised framework to be used for the prioritization of these projects.

-Pennsylvania also plans to use a portion of the CWSRF funds for 2018 to assist with groundwater cleanup and site remediation efforts under the Commonwealth's Land Recycling Program, commonly referred to as the "Brownfields" program.
+Pennsylvania also plans to use a portion of the CWSRF funds to assist with groundwater cleanup and site remediation efforts under the Commonwealth's Land Recycling Program, commonly referred to as the "Brownfields" program.
 The DEP Bureau of Land Recycling and Waste Management oversee the implementation of the Land Recycling Program.
-The Bureau currently maintains an inventory of more than 1,000 sites in the Commonwealth, which serves as the basis for prioritizing and scheduling site assessments and cleanups.
+The Bureau currently maintains an inventory of more than 1,000 sites in the

+Commonwealth, which serves as the basis for prioritizing and scheduling site assessments and cleanups.
 Brownfield projects supported with these funds are consistent with Pennsylvania's approved Section 319 Nonpoint Source Management Program as defined in the Nonpoint Source Management Plan.